Information about the development of an assessment for pupils in reception to measure their progress in primary schools from 2020.

 What will be assessed?

-- communication, language and literacy
+- language, communication and literacy

 The new assessment will enable us to create school-level progress measures for primary schools which show the progress pupils make from reception until the end of key stage 2 (KS2).
 Unlike the current progress measure, this will give schools credit for the important work they do with their pupils between reception and year 2.

 Assessment development process

 The National Foundation for Educational Research (NFER) has been contracted by STA to develop and deliver the assessment.
 This includes the trial and pilot phases and the first 2 years of statutory delivery.